Ollie Joe Prater

 Ollie Joe Prater (born Gilbert Hartzog; August 22, 1946 – November 25, 1991) was an American stand-up comedian and television personality.
 He made frequent appearances on The Tonight Show.

+Career

 Prater got his start in stand-up comedy in the 1970s at The Comedy Store and eventually performed in comedy clubs throughout the United States and was a featured performer at many Las Vegas casinos.
-Prater acted in the film Can I Do It...
+Prater acted in the 1977 film Can I Do It...
 'Til I Need Glasses? that featured Robin Williams in his first film performance.
 Prater went on to release comedy video specials and albums.

+Death

 Prater died from complications of a stroke on November 25, 1991.